National Student Council Officers | National Student Council State Representatives

 Danville, PA

-I’m a sixth grader at St. Joseph School in Danville, PA, and I’m junior vice president of advocacy.
-Leadership has always been important to me, but last summer, I got to take it to the next level at the Pennsylvania Association of Student Councils (PASC) Blue Summer Camp.
-It was my first time
+Saanvi is a sixth grader at St. Joseph School in Danville, PA.
+Leadership has always been important to her, but last summer, she got to take it to the next level at the Pennsylvania Association of Student Councils (PASC) Blue Summer Camp.
+It was her first time away from home—even though she was nervous, she ended up learning so much and meeting amazing people who were just as passionate about making a difference as she is.

-After camp, I was selected to present my workshop, “Potion of Positivity,” at the PASC State Convention.
+After summer camp, she was selected to present her workshop, “Potion of Positivity,” at the PASC State Convention.
 The only problem?
-My school wasn’t part of NASC, so I couldn’t officially attend.
-But that didn’t stop me!
-With my mom as my chaperone and support from NSC President Anjali Verma and other NSC members, I was able to present.
-Even though I was the youngest one there, everyone made me feel welcome and inspired me to keep going.
-Besides science, I love giving back.
-Through Glamour Gals, I visit nursing homes to paint nails and play games with residents who don’t have any other family.
-For this, I earned the Intergenerational Service Award.
+Her school wasn’t part of NASC, so she couldn’t officially attend.
+But that didn’t stop her!
+With her mom as her chaperone and support from NSC President Anjali Verma and other NSC members, she was able to present.
+Even though she was the youngest one there, everyone made her feel welcome and inspired her to keep going.
+Besides science, she loves giving back.
+Through Glamour Gals, she visits nursing homes to paint nails and play games with residents who don’t have any other family.
+For this, she earned the Intergenerational Service Award.

-I bring my leadership, energy, and passion to the National Student Council.
-I love inspiring others, and I believe that with the right mindset, we can all make a difference.
+She brings her leadership, energy, and passion to the National Student Council.
+She loves inspiring others, and she believes that with the right mindset, we can all make a difference.

 Weston Constantineau